Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

 Jimmy Butler Insights vs. the Celtics

-- Butler is averaging 1.6 three-point field goal attempts per game this season, which is 3.6% of his team's tries from beyond the arc.
+- He's put up 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Butler's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Butler's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Allowing 111.4 points per game, the Celtics are the fourth-ranked team in the league defensively.
+- The Celtics give up 111.4 points per game, fourth-ranked in the league.

-- On the glass, the Celtics have conceded 44 rebounds per contest, which puts them 18th in the league.
+- The Celtics are the 18th-ranked team in the league, allowing 44 rebounds per contest.

-- In terms of assists, the Celtics are ranked second in the league, giving up 23.1 per game.
+- Looking at assists, the Celtics have allowed 23.1 per game, second in the league.

-- In terms of 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.
+- In terms of 3-pointers, the Celtics are fifth in the league, conceding 11.6 makes per game.

 Jimmy Butler vs. the Celtics